appinho/SARosPerceptionKitti/README.md

         * speed:=0.25
         * delay:=3

-So, without assigning any of the abovementioned parameters the scenario 0060 from the demo above is replayed at 25% speed with a 3 second delay so RViz has enough time to boot up.
+Without assigning any of the abovementioned parameters the scenario 0060 (which is the demo above) is replayed at 25% of its speed with a 3 second delay so RViz has enough time to boot up.

 ### Results